 This site uses different types of cookies, including analytics and functional cookies (its own and from other sites).
 To change your cookie settings or find out more, click here.
 If you continue browsing our website, you accept these cookies.

-If you'd like to narrative of what is going on in the example, read on.
+If you'd like a narrative of what is going on in the example, read on.
 The Text Input tool has data that has the following data:

 We want to cross tab our data, so fields in Dept Name become our new headers with Cost in Millions as our values.